michalkordyzon/michalkordyzon.github.io/README.md

    * ### Qiskit
    In 2020 I have spent a summer (and few consecutive months) learning about [Qiskit](https://qiskit.org/), great Python SDK for quantum programming.
 I have contributed to Qiskit in many ways, attended [hackathons](https://www.credly.com/badges/7e4653bd-141a-4280-8544-f345fb7232be), and enjoyed being the part of the community.
 I am glad IBM is making such risky bets.
 Google's Larry Page famously said: "Especially in technology, we need revolutionary change, not incremental change."

+   * ### Sysem z
+   As engineer I have grown from System z platform, the most stable, reliable and long-lived server platform on the planet.
+System z is unique and very attractive for both technical folks and the bussiness, it's like Warren Buffett of engineering.
+I had a priviledge to co-author z14 servers IBM Redbooks documentation in 2018.
+System z prefers: reliability over hype, investment continuity over price wars and technology unexpected 'End of Marketing', quality over 'nice features'.

 <br>
 <br>
 <br>